 We started our allotment project in 2004, so we could demonstrate a low maintenance approach to organic fruit and veg growing – and, helpfully, to make a space where the group could meet, work and learn together.
 The plots were neglected when we took them on and an army of volunteers was needed.
-Fourteen years on and the battle to clear the site of these pernicious weeds continues!
+Today we have a thriving allotment with a brand new shed kindly donated by Infinity Foods and Retail.

 A troop of volunteers continue to meet on Sundays throughout the year (11am – 1pm weather permitting) and undertake a range of tasks.
 Their efforts are rewarded with a share of whatever produce is available and this allotment is very productive.
 Come and visit!

 The allotments were designed to be accessible to as many people as possible.
-Wide, flat paths welcome visitors in wheelchairs and an area was set aside to be used for workshops.
+Please contact us for details.
 Our “wigloo” makes a shady play space for young children and the shed and our polytunnel provide shelter for volunteers on chilly winter days.